Alberto Roselló-Díez, PhD

 PhD student since 2023

 John is a true citizen of the world, as has travelled even more than Alberto.
-We joined Monash in Feb.
+He joined Monash in Feb.
 2023, and is working on the inter-species chimeras project.
+In April 2024 he moved to Cambridge for a long internship.
 Stay tuned!

 CURRENT MEMBERS (Cambridge Lab)